AlexTuTruong/garagesense/README.md

 # GarageSense

-An ardunino microcontroller program to use a digital input to switch a relay on and off
+An arduino microcontroller program to use a digital input to switch a relay on and off

 ## Description